Sting (wrestler): Feud with Jeff Jarrett (2005–2006)

-On July 16 at Victory Road, Sting won a four-way to win a title shot for Jarrett's NWA World Heavyweight Championship.
+On July 16 at Victory Road, Sting won a fatal four-way match to earn a title shot at Jarrett's NWA World Heavyweight Championship.
 Sting received his title shot on August 13 at Hard Justice, but failed to capture the title after Christian Cage turned heel and hit Sting with Jarrett's guitar.
-He would have another match at Bound for Glory, where Sting put his career on the line.
-He went on to claim his second NWA World Heavyweight title when he made Jarrett submit to the Scorpion Deathlock marking the first major championship title Sting had won since 1999.
+Sting would have another match at Bound for Glory on October 22, putting his career on the line as an added stipulation.
+He went on to claim his second NWA World Heavyweight title when he made Jarrett submit to the Scorpion Deathlock, marking the first major championship title Sting had won since 1999.
 With that victory, Sting became the oldest NWA World Heavyweight Champion of the TNA era, as well as the only person to ever win the title both before and after the inception of TNA.
 This would also go on to make Sting the longest superstar to recapture his second NWA title from 1990 to 2006 (16 years).

 Sting lost the title to Abyss on November 19 at Genesis by disqualification after pushing aside the referee and pushing Abyss into a stack of tables covered in barbed wire.
-In the weeks following Genesis, Sting's feud with Abyss continued and Christian Cage was involved, facing the three of them in a three-way match for the NWA World Heavyweight Championship on December 10 at Turning Point, where Abyss retained the title.
+In the weeks following Genesis, Sting's feud with Abyss continued and Christian Cage was involved, leading to a three-way match for the NWA World Heavyweight Championship on December 10 at Turning Point, where Abyss retained the title.